top of page

 The verb 'infringe' has its etymological roots in Latin.
 It is derived from the Latin word 'infringere,' which is a combination of 'in' (meaning 'in' or 'on') and 'frangere' (meaning 'to break' or 'to shatter').
 In Latin, 'infringere' conveyed the idea of breaking or violating something, often in a physical sense.
 Over time, as the concept of laws, rules, and boundaries became more prevalent in human societies, the term 'infringe' extended its meaning to describe the act of violating or encroaching upon a law, rule, right, or boundary, resulting in a breach of established standards or limits.
 The etymology of 'infringe' underscores its historical association with the notion of breaking or violating established norms, making it a key term in discussions of legal and ethical boundaries.

-Quiz: Find the meaning of the verb infringe:
+Find the correct meaning of the verb infringe:

 Try Again!